-During injection trialling for the Gisborne MAR project, water is injected into the Makauri Aquifer via an injection well, headworks and filtering system.
-A MAR site was selected approximately 13 km north west of Gisborne, on the Kaiaponi farmland, south of Waerengaahika (Figure 1).
-The source water is taken from the Waipaoa River via an existing infiltration gallery and irrigation network operated by Kaiaponi Farms.
+During the Gisborne MAR project, water was injected into the Makauri Aquifer via an injection well, headworks and filtering system.
+The MAR site was selected approximately 13 km north west of Gisborne, on the Kaiaponi farmland, south of Waerengaahika (Figure 1).
+The source water was taken from the Waipaoa River via an existing infiltration gallery and irrigation network operated by Kaiaponi Farms.
 The injection well (GPE066) is approximately 500 m from the Waipaoa River and injects into the Makauri Aquifer at some 70 m depth below ground level.